This page was updated on 31 March 2021. To view changes, please see page updates

-The Department of Child Safety, Youth and Women acknowledges the impact of historical and past practices on Aboriginal and Torres Strait Islander peoples through the forced removal of children from their families.
+The Department of Children, Youth Justice and Multicultural Affiars acknowledges the impact of historical and past practices on Aboriginal and Torres Strait Islander peoples through the forced removal of children from their families.
 This continues to have a devastating impact on Aboriginal and Torres Strait Islander families, communities and cultural continuity.

 As the agency responsible for keeping children safe in Queensland, we must not repeat the past.
 Through our policies and daily work with families, we must always be looking for ways to address the overrepresentation of Aboriginal and Torres Strait Islander children in the system.